Introducing our new bioinformatics protocols

 - Zooming in

-Modifying the tools of a pipeline
+Modifying the tools of a protocol

-With the basic mode, you can also customize your pipeline using the tools you like and save it for future analyses.
+With the basic mode, you can also customize your protocol using the tools you like and save it for future analyses.
 Filters can help you improve your selection by filtering choices by licenses, software type, interface, and much more.

 By default, the optimal tool for each step is automatically selected.
 To unselect it, click on the “X” mark.
 After doing so, 3 tools are proposed for each step.
 To select a tool, click on the “+” mark.